data-platform-hq/terraform-databricks-unity-catalog/README.md

-# Azure unity-catalog Terraform module
+# Azure Unity Catalog Terraform module
 Terraform module for creation Azure Unity Catalog

 ## Usage

-### below is an example of creating a unit catalog
+### below is an example of creating a Unit Catalog

 ```hcl
 # Prerequisite resources